 Finding the determinant of a 2×2 matrix is easy: You just do the criss-cross multiplication, and subtract:

-The process for 3×3 matrices, while a bit messier, is still pretty straightforward: You add repeats of the first and second columns to the end of the determinant, multiply along all the diagonals, and add and subtract according to the rule:
+The process for finding the determinants of 3×3 matrices, while a bit messier, is still pretty straightforward: You add repeats of the first and second columns to the end of the determinant, multiply along all the diagonals, and add and subtract according to the rule:

 But for 4×4's and bigger determinants, you have to drop back down to the smaller 2×2 and 3×3 determinants by using things called "minors" and "cofactors".

-A "minor" is the determinant of the square matrix formed by deleting one row and one column from some larger square matrix.
-Since there are lots of rows and columns in the original matrix, you can make lots of minors from it.
-These minors are labelled according to the row and column you deleted.
-So if you were to go, say, to the a2,4 entry from some matrix A and cross out the row and column that pass through that entry (that is, if you remove the second row and the fourth column of the matrix), the determinant of the new (and smaller) matrix is called "the minor M2,4".
+Minors are labelled according to the row and column that were deleted from the original determinant.
+So if you were to go, say, to the a2,4 entry from the determinant of some matrix A and cross out the row and column that pass through that entry (that is, if you remove the second row and the fourth column from the determinant), the new (and smaller) determinant is called the minor M2,4.

 You're still not done though.
 Yes, there's more.

-To find the determinant of the matrix A, you have to pick a row or a column of the matrix, find all the cofactors for that row or column, multiply each cofactor by its matrix entry, and then add all the values you've gotten.
-Copyright © Elizabeth Stapel 2006-2011 All Rights Reserved
+To find the determinant of the matrix A by using minors and cofactors, you have to pick a row or a column of the matrix, find all the cofactors for that row or column, multiply each cofactor by its corresponding matrix entry, and then add all the values you've gotten.

 Okay, yeah; that probably didn't make much sense.
 Here's another way of saying it: